 For a precise calculation, various factors must be considered.
-The transmission-heat requirement, the infiltration heat-loss and an allowance for water heating comprise the total heating output which the heating system must provide.
+The transmission-heat requirement, the infiltration heat-loss and an allowance for water heating comprise the total heating capacity which the heating system must provide.

 The total area of the floor surfaces, exterior wall windows, doors and roofing is required in order to determine the transmission heat requirement.
-In addition, information about the materials used in the building is required, as these lead to extremely
+In addition, information about the materials used in the building is required, as well as about the different thermal transmission coefficients (known as the K value).
+Also required are the room temperature and the standard outside temperature, that is, the lowest outside temperature on average that will occur during the year.
+The equation for determining the thermal transmission requirement is Q=A x U x (t_R - t_A) and must be calculated for all enclosed room floor areas.

 The infiltration heat requirement takes into consideration how often the heated room air is exchanged for cold external air.
 The room volume (V), the air exchange frequency (n) and the specific heat capacity (c) of the air is also required in addition to the room temperature and average low temperature.
-The equation is: Q=V x n x c (t_R-t_A).
-An approximate allowance for heating water - per person according to VDI 2067: 0.2 kW
+The equation is: Q=V x n x c (t_R - t_A) An approximate addition for the preparation of domestic water per person amounts in acc. with VDI 2067: 0.2 kW.